-- (1) A councillor cannot be a member of a bid committee or any other committee evaluating or approving quotations, contracts or bids nor attend any meeting of such committees as an observer - (2) It is the prerogative of councillors to edit and discuss the SCM policy holistically on annual basis prior approval and adoption. - (2) The council must maintain oversight over the implementation of this policy to ensure that the accounting officer implements all supply chain management activities in accordance therewith. - (3) For the purposes of such oversight, the accounting officer must - - (a) within 30 days of the end of each financial year and, notwithstanding subparagraph 4, submit a report on the implementation of this policy to the council through its mayor;
+- (1) A councillor cannot be a member of a bid committee or any other committee evaluating or approving quotations, contracts or bids nor attend any meeting of such committees as an observer. - (2) The council must maintain oversight over the implementation of this policy to ensure that the accounting officer implements all supply chain management activities in accordance therewith. - (3) For the purposes of such oversight, the accounting officer must - - (a) within 30 days of the end of each financial year and, notwithstanding subparagraph 4, submit a report on the implementation of this policy to the council through its mayor;

 - (b) in case of an award referred to in paragraph 5.
-2 (c)(i), submit to the Finance, Administration, Monitoring and Evaluation Portfolio Committee (FAME) of the council, on a monthly basis, a report containing at least the following information: - (i) the tender number; - (ii) the date of the meeting of the Bid Adjudication Committee; - (iii) the name of the successful tenderer;

-(iv) details of the tender concerned;
+2 (c)(i), submit to the Finance, Administration, Monitoring and Evaluation Portfolio Committee (FAME) of the council, on a monthly basis, a report containing at least the following information: - (i) the tender number; - (ii) the date of the meeting of the Bid Adjudication Committee; - (iii) the name of the successful tenderer; - (iv) details of the tender concerned; - (v) the tender amount; - (vi) the locality of the successful tenderer or his place of business; and - (vii) the B-BBEE status of the successful tenderer.

-- (v) the tender amount; - (vi) the locality of the successful tenderer or his place of business; and - (vii) the B-BBEE status of the successful tenderer. - (c) whenever there are serious and material problems in the implementation of this policy, the report referred to in subparagraph (b) must state the nature of such problems and contain a recommendation on whether or not same must be considered by the council. - (4) The accounting officer must, within 10 days of the end of each quarter, submit a report on the implementation of this policy to a meeting of the Finance, Administration, Monitoring and Evaluation Portfolio Committee (FAME) of the council. - (5) The aforesaid reports must be made public in accordance with section 21A of the Municipal Systems Act. - (5) A report on all tenders awarded annually must be incorporated into the annual report of the council.
+- (c) whenever there are serious and material problems in the implementation of this policy, the report referred to in subparagraph (b) must state the nature of such problems and contain a recommendation on whether or not same must be considered by the council. - (4) The accounting officer must, within 10 days of the end of each quarter, submit a report on the implementation of this policy to a meeting of the Finance, Administration, Monitoring and Evaluation Portfolio Committee (FAME) of the council. - (5) The aforesaid reports must be made public in accordance with section 21A of the Municipal Systems Act. - (6) A report on all tenders awarded annually must be incorporated into the annual report of the council.